 We are a real estate investment trust ("REIT") that commenced operations in 1986.
 We invest in healthcare and human service related facilities currently including acute care hospitals, behavioral health care hospitals, specialty facilities, free-standing emergency departments, childcare centers and medical/office buildings.
-As of February 24, 2022, we have seventy-five real estate investments or commitments in twenty-one states consisting of:
+As of February 27, 2023, we have seventy-six real estate investments or commitments in twenty-one states consisting of:

-- six hospital facilities consisting of three acute care hospitals and three behavioral health care; - four free-standing emergency departments ("FEDs"); - fifty-eight medical/office buildings, including four owned by unconsolidated LLCs/LPs; - four preschool and childcare centers, and; - three specialty facilities that are currently vacant.
+- six hospital facilities consisting of three acute care hospitals and three behavioral health care hospitals; - four free-standing emergency departments ("FEDs"); - fifty-nine medical/office buildings ("MOBs"), including one under construction that is scheduled to be completed in March, 2023, and also including four owned by unconsolidated limited liability companies ("LLCs")/limited liability partnerships ("LPs"); - · four preschool and childcare centers, and; - three specialty facilities that are currently vacant, one of which is currently in the process of being demolished and the demolition is expected to be completed during the second quarter of 2023.